 I sing a great deal in my car.

 I'd be up a creek without my teachers.
 I'm thankful, too, for my teacher's teachers.
 And their teachers.

 Those whose inspiration — on and off the mat — inform my practice, teaching, and life in ways that redound to my benefit include: Erich Schiffmann, Rajpur, Neil Boyd, Jackie Shaffer, Annie Moyer, Carol Stehl, Carie Garrett, Judy Nayer, Terri Grow, Dr. Joe Dispenza, Bruce Lipton, Susan Smiley, Alex Levin, Karma Tensum, and the love duo of Doug Geiger and Linda Setter.
-Then there are those who arouse my curiosity about light in all its visible and invisible dimensions through bodywork, sound, writing, and the visual arts - Michael Fraser, Nishanka Lahr, Zane Williams, Pat Olfcheski, Laura Carpini, and my poet-yogi soulmate teacher Gary Lemons.
+Then there are those who arouse my curiosity about light in all its visible and invisible dimensions through modalities like bodywork, sound, writing, and the visual arts - Michael Fraser, Jennifer Daly, Nishanka Lahr, Zane Williams, Pat Olfcheski, Laura Carpini, and my poet-yogi soulmate teacher Gary Lemons.